DEPhantom/BatteryMonitor/README.md

 # BatteryMonitor

-> This project must be used in conjunction with [official announcement](https://github.blog/2022-06-08-sunsetting-atom/)
+> This project must be used in conjunction with [the repository](https://github.com/DEPhantom/BatteryMonitorServer)

 介紹內容